 The metal forming industry uses a lot of thick friction blocks in metal forming machinery.
 It was these applications which was the bassis for the creation of Hibbing Int'l.

-Our parent company Midwest Brake was a leader in fabricating these blocks for the industry.
 All of our suppliers had difficulty in supplying void free blocks which always showed up durring our maching operations.
 This created enormous quantities of rejections.
 The first problem for Hibbing was to develop a void free material whether it be thick or thin.
 The result was HF-36 the standard by which other blocks are judged.
 To assure a void free product, we are the only company to the best of our knowledge to employ ultra sound testing of our products to detect invisible internal voids.

 The bonding of industrial friction material can be a blessing or a curse depending on the abilities of the bonders.
 Too often a shop with an oven, c-clamps and a can of adhesive class themselves as bonders.
 Sometimes the res